 The top of the mixture of soil, gravel, and finer materials are frozen for the majority of the year since the temperatures don't increase high enough for it to thaw.
-But during the warm summer, the ground can thaw down to 13 feet deep.
-This gives plants a chance to grow, but the growing season is short and stops when the ground freezes again.
+But during the warm summer, the ground can thaw in some areas down to 13 feet deep.
+This gives plants a chance to grow in the tundra, but the growing season is short and stops when the ground freezes again.

 The soil of the tundra is also nutrient poor, so it lacks nitrogen and phosphorus – two important elements plants need to grow.
 This keeps the plants small and makes plant growth slow.

-We are learning about how plants don’t grow very high or very fast when the soil is limited in water and nutrients.
-Also remember that the tundra has a short growing season since summer is brief.
+Though plants don’t grow very high or very fast when the soil is limited in water and nutrients, some adaptations can help with this.

-For example, they are able to perform photosynthesis at low temperatures and low light intensities unlike autotrophs in other parts of the world.
+For example, tundra plants are able to perform photosynthesis at low temperatures and low light intensities, unlike autotrophs in other parts of the world.